slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
 > *"Some advice i gave to my friend: your value as a man should never be reduced to how you look.
 On dating apps that’s all you are—your height, & your face.
 It’s an endless police lineup for women to pick from, with nothing else factored in.
 The apps flattens you into a 2D commodity, judged in milliseconds.
 If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- x@signulll*
 > *"The desire to be loved is the last illusion.
 Give it up and you’ll be so free."  -- Margaret Atwood*
-> *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
-You need all three.
-You can’t compromise on any one of them."  -- Naval Ravikant [1974]*
 > *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
 Sproul*
-> *"Men dream about virgins.
-Women dream about monsters.
-Who’s more perverted?"  -- Rivelino*
-> *"Your "loyalty" doesn’t mean anything to her if you can’t get other women.
-That’s not being loyal, that’s being a loser."  -- Rivelino*

 - A man will cry for a woman once in his lifetime.
 After that, his soul will never allow him to ever trust women (or fully love) ever again.
 - Date multiple women, and you’ll never fall in love.
 Date only one woman, and you’ll lose faith in love.